 Commerce

-The most powerful forces to transform the world are integrated wisdom and coordinated willpower.
+The most powerful forces that transform our world are global standards and aligned beliefs.

 Knowledge comes in two main categories:

-- Knowledge about the nature of the world (science) - understanding what exists and how it works
+- Science: Knowledge about the nature of the world, what exists and how it works

-- Knowledge about how to change the world (technology) - understanding how to transform both physical and social aspects of our environment
+- Technology: Knowledge of how to transform the physical and social aspects of our environment.

 - Embodied knowledge - Knowledge embedded in tools and materials (like a skillet), where you don't need to know how to make the tool to use it